eliotshea/myTunes/README.md

 tracking using threads.

 The filepath of every song played is saved in songs.txt and used for keeping track of the user's library

+Many of the features I described in my proposal were slightly ambitious, like displaying the metadata in the library list, however I feel like I have learned a lot about GUI programming using python.